Wayward Clock Faces - Delinquent Time Pieces Out of the Box Clocks are creations of Ken Wilkinson

 on this website and downloaded free from the Google Play store.

-clocks.
-Like Graphic Clocks they are another form of screen-based clock but
+that of video clocks.
+Like graphic clocks they are another form of screen-based

-with much greater possibilities.
-In 2016 I setup a make shift video clock using
+clock but with much greater possibilities.
+In 2016 I setup a makeshift video

-a video playlist.
-The next year my brother wrote a program to run a video clock
+clock using a video playlist.
+The next year my brother wrote a program to run a

-based on hour long videos.
-This was followed by me creating a database that
+video clock based on hour long videos.
+This was followed by me creating a

-runs a video clock based on one-minute granularity.
-This clock now runs all day
+database that runs a video clock based on one-minute granularity.
+I ran that

-It’s a whole world of clocks that, with a few exceptions, hasn’t been explored
+clocks intriguing.
+It’s a whole world of clocks that, with a few exceptions,

-at all.
+hasn’t been explored at all.
 Poking around in this world has been fascinating.
-My perspective is

-constantly evolving as I imagine, create and live with these clocks.
-Now in
+My perspective is constantly evolving as I imagine, create and live with these